 While you only have one pen to choose from, you can pick from five different nib sizes.
 And you can quickly change the colour and highlight documents.

-If you're looking for an app that's like Notes, but just a bit more powerful, then Notability is the one to go for.
+If you're looking for an app that's like Notes, only a bit more powerful, then Notability is the one to go for.
 You can quickly jot down ideas, and while it has a few options for the pen, it doesn't overwhelm.

 It's less fussy than Penultimate, although not as quick and easy as Paper.
 On the whole it's a grand choice for those looking to recreate the experience of writing on a notepad.
 The only downside is the price, considering it's up against a range of free alternatives.